 Index funds passively track market indices like Nifty 50, Nifty Next 50, or Nifty Midcap 150 at ultra-low expense ratios (0.1-0.3%).
 Over 10 years, most active large-cap funds have failed to beat the Nifty 50 consistently, making index funds the default recommendation for beginners and even experienced investors seeking simplicity and cost efficiency.

 Match the fund category to your goal timeline: large-cap or balanced for 5-7 years, flexi/multi-cap for 7-10 years, mid-cap for 8-12 years, and small-cap for 10+ years.
-Always compare against the benchmark (not just category average), prefer direct plans over regular, and don’t chase last year’s topper — consistency over 5+ years matters more than a single blockbuster year.
+When evaluating the best mutual funds 2026, always compare against the benchmark (not just category average), prefer direct plans over regular, and don’t chase last year’s topper — consistency over 5+ years matters more than a single blockbuster year.

 Should I invest in one fund or multiple funds?